Robbins' All-Seasons Portfolio

-The All-Seasons Portfolio is not aimed at greedy investors.
+The All-Seasons Portfolio does not aim at greedy investors.
 Instead, it focuses on reducing risk and providing steady returns.
 Historically, the portfolio has delivered on this objective.

-The All-Seasons Portfolio's construction is all about diversification.
-Robbins' portfolio is well diversified across multiple asset classes and manages to do well in almost all economic environments.
+The All-Seasons Portfolio's construction is all about improving diversification through the risk-parity approach.
+And indeed, Robbins' portfolio is well diversified across multiple asset classes and manages to do well in many different economic environments.

 Returns & Volatility

 Since the end of the last economic cycle in early 2008, the All-Seasons Portfolio has delivered remarkably smooth returns, roughly on par with a passive 60/40.
 The rolling returns show that the portfolio achieved this result primarily through losing less during the 2008 recession.
 Since 2013, the All-Seasons Portfolio has been trailing its benchmark, the expected outcome for a bond-heavy portfolio during the longest bull market in history.
 However, Robbins's portfolio has proven its stability again during the 2020's COVID-19 crisis.